-Note Exploration and evaluation assets (1) 9 \$ 52,054,545 Cash proceeds on sale of Loncan to Magna 12(a)(i) 2,652,997 Receivable from Magna on Loncan sale 12(a)(i) 612,230 Property and equipment - 93,177 Total assets sold \$ 55,412,949 Closure plan liability - Broken Hammer Project 14 \$ 2,466,991 Total liabilities sold \$ 2,466,991 Net carrying value sold \$ 52,945,958 Fair value of share consideration received \$ 25,348,000 Net loss on sale of Nickel Assets \$ (27,597,958)
+Note Exploration and evaluation assets (1) 10 \$ 52,054,545 Cash proceeds on sale of Loncan to Magna 13(a)(i) 2,652,997 Receivable from Magna on Loncan sale 13(a)(i) 612,230 Property and equipment - 93,177 Total assets sold \$ 55,412,949 Closure plan liability - Broken Hammer Project 15 \$ 2,466,991 Total liabilities sold \$ 2,466,991 Net carrying value sold \$ 52,945,958 Fair value of share consideration received \$ 25,348,000

+Net loss on sale of Nickel Assets

-(1) The exploration and evaluation assets included in the Nickel Assets are certain claims relating to Grasset, the Sudbury properties relating to the Loncan exploration joint venture agreements, Jeremie and RUM properties included in Other Quebec Properties, Other Sudbury Properties and Other Ontario Properties.
+(1) The exploration and evaluation assets included in the Nickel Assets are certain claims relating to Grasset, the Sudbury properties relating to the Loncan exploration joint venture agreements, Jeremie and RUM properties included in Other Québec Properties, Other Sudbury Properties and Other Ontario Properties.

-Transaction costs relating to the sale of the Nickel Assets are included in general and administrative expenses on the statement of net loss and comprehensive loss for the year.
+Transaction costs relating to the sale of the Nickel Assets are included in general and administrative expenses on the statement of net loss and comprehensive loss for the year ended December 31, 2022.

-As part of the Sale Agreement, Archer has assumed the Broken Hammer closure plan liability and has indemnified the Company for this liability (note 14).
-The Company has not derecognized this liability as the transfer of the legal obligation of the closure plan requires approval by the Ministry of Mines which has not yet occurred.
-The Company has recorded an indemnification asset based on the terms of the Sale Agreement of \$2,466,991.
-In determining the likelihood of collection, the Company has considered the liquidity and working capital of Archer.
+As part of the sale agreement, Archer assumed the Broken Hammer Project closure plan liability and indemnified the Company for this liability (note 15).
+The Company will derecognize this liability when the transfer of the legal obligation of the closure plan occurs.
+The Company recorded an indemnification asset based on the terms of the sale agreement.
+On February 28, 2024, the closure plan transfer to Archer was approved by the Ministry of Mines.

-In addition, Wallbridge was granted a royalty equal to 2% of net smelter returns ("NSR") less the amount of any pre-existing royalties on encumbered portions of the Grasset property (note 9(c)).
+In addition, Wallbridge was granted a royalty equal to 2% of net smelter returns ("NSR") less the amount of any pre-existing royalties on encumbered portions of the Grasset property (note 10(c)).
 The NSR was not included in the proceeds of the transaction as the future economic benefit to the Company is uncertain.